grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 But what's the best editor, and what features are most relevant for a Pages blog?
 The most popular free options, according to some googling,  are prose.io, stackedit.io, and dillinger.io.
 (If I'm missing a big one, please comment below.)

 If I could create an ideal workflow out of thin air, I'd add a Google Docs extension that can edit and sync markdown files in my site's GitHub repo.
 And perhaps also a LaTeX editor for math formulas.
-It turns out someone did in fact make a Google Docs plugin, but it gets

 That said, here are some features I'm looking for
 - Draft caching: Will I lose my work if I refresh the browser while drafting a new document?